WHY I TEACH

 the resources of social media

-and successful efforts of these graduates.
+and successful efforts by those graduates.

 successful solutions to communication problems.

-or criteria they need to follow, the range of solutions evolve and
+or criteria they need to follow, the range of solutions evolved to more clear results.

 students apply in solving problems.

-Some will empathize with the task and form
+Some empathized with the task to form

 them.
-Others will need the details unpacked
+Others needed the details unpacked

 with specific examples or verbalized with